captionpoint/captionpoint-plays/FUN-HOME.md

 END SETTINGS
 ---
 ---
+template: title
+Welcome to Theater Latté Da!
+Please take this moment to check that all cellphones are silenced.

 ---
-Welcome to Theater Latté Da!Please take this moment to check that all cellphones are silenced.

----
+template: title
 Note that the taking of photographs and use of recording devices is not permitted.

 ---
+template: title
 Our performers will be making use of the aisles, so please keep them clear of your personal belongings.

 ---
+template: title
 We invite you to consider a contribution to support our mission.

 ---
+template: title

-ON SUNDAY(Please join us for a post-show discussion immediately following the show.)
+Please join us for a post-show discussion immediately following the show.

 ---
+template: title

-And now, Theater Latté Da’s production of FUN HOME
+And now, Theater Latté Da’s production of FUN HOME.

 ---
 ---

-## SMALL ALLISON:
+## SMALL ALISON:
 DADDY, HEY DADDY, COME HERE, OKAY?
-I NEED YOU.
+I NEED YOU.<br>
 WHAT ARE YOU DOING?
 I SAID COME HERE!

 ---

-YOU NEED TO DO WHAT I TELL YOU TO DO!
+YOU NEED TO DO WHAT I TELL YOU TO DO!<br>
 LISTEN TO ME.

 ---

-DADDY!
+DADDY!<br>
 COME HERE, HEY RIGHT HERE, RIGHT NOW, YOU’RE MAKING ME MAD.

 ---

+LISTEN TO ME.<br>
 LISTEN TO ME.

+---

 LISTEN TO ME.
-LISTEN TO ME.

 ---

+I WANNA PLAY AIRPLANE<br>
 I WANNA PLAY AIRPLANE

-I WANNA PLAY AIRPLANE
+---

 I WANNA PLAY AIRPLANE

 ---

 I WANNA PUT MY ARMS OUT AND FLY